 Equipment efficiency ratings differ from installed system efficiency measurements–a common misinterpretation.
 Now, with ASHRAE Standard 221, technicians can run a series of tests in the field to measure and score an installed HVAC system.

-On top of that, Falke says HVAC professionals can use the standard to create, build and field verify one of the highest efficiency products that can be delivered today.
-This standard helps us know for certain how an installed system scores against what the manufacturer logs in lab tests.
+On top of that, Falke says HVAC professionals can use the standard to create, build and field-verify one of the highest efficiency products that can be delivered today.
+This standard helps us know, for certain, how an installed system scores against what the manufacturer logs during in-lab tests.

 For decades, the industry has assumed the yellow efficiency label on the equipment guarantees the efficiency of the system once it’s installed in the field.
 It does not.
 Although equipment manufacturer’s data is completely valid and supported by countless industry standards, an installed system is a different product than the equipment in the laboratory and has a different efficiency once installed in a building.
-Two different products, two different efficiencies.”
+Two different products, two different efficiencies.

 The Competitive Advantage to ASHRAE Standard 221